MrSpockDe/UltimatePortfolio/UltimatePortfolio/README.md

 The program is developed on a MacBook Pro using XCode and SWIFT, including SwiftUI.

 ## Credits
-Thank you to Paul Hudson (twostrwas) @https://github.com/twostraws
+Thank you to Paul Hudson (twostrwas) @https://github.com/twostraws .
+He is the creator of the original UltimatePortfolio App, that I have adapted.